 InceptionV3, VGG19 and Xception were trained for 100 epochs using the Adam optimizer with a learning rate of 0.001, with a mean squared logarithmic error loss.
 All but the three added custom layers had their weights frozen during the initial training of the added custom layers.
 The training was optimized to achieve the lowest possible loss on the validation set.
-Epoch were the validation loss was lower than the previous lowest validation loss had their weights saved.
+Epochs were the validation loss was lower than the previous lowest validation loss had their weights saved.

 After completing the initial training of the added custom layers, the InceptionV3 and Xception networks also had some of their convolutional layers re-trained.
-For the InceptionV3 network the first 41 layers and for the Xception the first 66 layers remained frozen, the rest of the layers was re-trained using the Adam optimizer with a learning rate of 0.0001 and the same loss type as the first batch of training.
-Again, the epochs with the lowest validation mean squared error had their weights saved.
+For the InceptionV3 network the first 41 layers and for the Xception the first 66 layers remained frozen, the rest of the layers was re-trained using the Adam optimizer with a learning rate of 0.0001 and the same loss as before.
+Again, the networks were optimized on the mean squared error of the validation set.

 41 and 66 layers were chosen for InceptionV3 and Xception respectively, because these are layers at which a new convolutional block starts.
 VGG19 did not have any original layers retrained because doing so led to near-zero outputs.

-ResNet50 had all of it layers re-trained using the Adam optimizer with a learning rate of 0.0001 and the same mean squared logarithmic loss.
+ResNet50 had all of its layers re-trained using the Adam optimizer with a learning rate of 0.0001 and mean squared logarithmic loss.
 ResNet50 was also optimized based on the mean squared error of the validation set.

 Each network had four different instances of itself trained.
 The only difference between these four instances was the random initialization of the weights of the added custom layers.
 For each of these four instances, predictions on the test set were produced.
 The predicted cellularity values on the test set were saved so that statistical analysis could be performed on the predictions of the test set.
-The predictions made on the test set were compared to the ground truth of the test set using four different statistical metrics, namely Kendall’s Tau, Prediction Probability, Mean Square Error and Spearman Correlation.
+The predictions made on the test set were compared to the ground truth of the test set using four different statistical metrics, namely Kendall’s Tau, Prediction Probability, mean squared error and Spearman Correlation.

 Kendall’s Tau is a measure for the rank relationship between two different variables and their observations.
 A value of 1 would mean a perfect relationship and 0 no relationship.

 Prediction Probability is an adaptation of scipy’s implementation of Kendall’s Tau by the BreastPathQ challenge team [13] based on [19].
-Prediction Probability shows the highest scores for networks that correctly rank the predictions, in other words; if the ground truth cellularity value of a patch is higher than that of another patch, the network that correctly predicts a higher cellularity value will score higher than those that don’t.
-This metric, along with Kendall’s Tau, is important if the goal of the network is to rank cellularity scores, and exact values aren’t overly important.
+Prediction Probability shows the highest scores for networks that correctly rank the predictions, in other words; if the ground truth cellularity value of a patch is higher than that of another patch, the network that correctly predicts a higher cellularity value will score higher than those that do not.
+This metric, along with Kendall’s Tau, is important if the goal of the network is to rank cellularity scores, and exact values are not overly important.

-Mean Squared Error simply calculates how far off the predictions are from their ground truth, with a higher value meaning the predictions are further from the truth.
+Mean squared error simply calculates how far off the predictions are from their ground truth, with a higher value meaning the predictions are further from the truth.
 This metric is important in cases where an exact cellularity value is required for the intended application of the network.

 Spearman Correlation is also a measure for the rank relationship of two variables and is thus very similar in purpose to Kendall’s Tau.